Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Spectrum of the dispersive grating

 \subsection{Convergence}

 Even away from the critical interval, it is legitimate to question the convergence of the eigenvalues.
 Let us focus on one eigenvalue in particular, the lowest (fundamental) eigenfrequency for $\alpha=3\pi/(4a)$, denoted $\omfb$.
-It corresponds to the first grating dispersion line shown in Figs.~\ref{fig:eigs_real_imag}(a).
-Figure~\ref{fig:convergence0} shows the value of the modulus of $\omfb$ as a function of the mesh refinement.
+It corresponds to the lowest frequency band shown in Fig.~\ref{fig:eigs_cplane}(f).
+Figure~\ref{fig:conv}(b) shows the value of $|\omfb|$ as a function of the mesh refinement.
+For 100 mesh elements per period, 5 significant digits are found on the real part and 6 on the imaginary part.